ShuheSH/A-Survey-of-the-Reasoning-Abilities-of-LLMs/README.md

 <a id="ref7">[7]</a> Guan, Xinyu and Zhang, Li Lyna and Liu, Yifei and Shang, Ning and Sun, Youran and Zhu, Yi and Yang, Fan and Yang, Mao. **rStar-Math: Small LLMs Can Master Math Reasoning with Self-Evolved Deep Thinking**. arXiv preprint arXiv:2412.00154.
 [Paper](https://arxiv.org/abs/2501.04519)

+<a id="ref8">[8]</a> Kimi Team and Angang Du and Bofei Gao and Bowei Xing and Changjiu Jiang and Cheng Chen and Cheng Li and Chenjun Xiao and Chenzhuang Du and Chonghua Liao and Chuning Tang and Congcong Wang and Dehao Zhang and Enming Yuan and Enzhe Lu and Fengxiang Tang and Flood Sung and Guangda Wei and Guokun Lai and Haiqing Guo and Han Zhu and Hao Ding and Hao Hu and Hao Yang and Hao Zhang and Haotian Yao and Haotian Zhao and Haoyu Lu and Haoze Li and Haozhen Yu and Hongcheng Gao and Huabin Zheng and Huan Yuan and Jia Chen and Jianhang Guo and Jianlin Su and Jianzhou Wang and Jie Zhao and Jin Zhang and Jingyuan Liu and Junjie Yan and Junyan Wu and Lidong Shi and Ling Ye and Longhui Yu and Mengnan Dong and Neo Zhang and Ningchen Ma and Qiwei Pan and Qucheng Gong and Shaowei Liu and Shengling Ma and Shupeng Wei and Sihan Cao and Siying Huang and Tao Jiang and Weihao Gao and Weimin Xiong and Weiran He and Weixiao Huang and Wenhao Wu and Wenyang He and Xianghui Wei and Xianqing Jia and Xingzhe Wu and Xinran Xu and Xinxing Zu and Xinyu Zhou and Xuehai Pan and Y. Charles and Yang Li and Yangyang Hu and Yangyang Liu and Yanru Chen and Yejie Wang and Yibo Liu and Yidao Qin and Yifeng Liu and Ying Yang and Yiping Bao and Yulun Du and Yuxin Wu and Yuzhi Wang and Zaida Zhou and Zhaoji Wang and Zhaowei Li and Zhen Zhu and Zheng Zhang and Zhexu Wang and Zhilin Yang and Zhiqi Huang and Zihao Huang and Ziyao Xu and Zonghan Yang. **Kimi k1.5: Scaling Reinforcement Learning with LLMs**. arXiv preprint arXiv:2501.12599.
+[Paper](https://arxiv.org/abs/2501.12599)

+<a id="ref9">[9]</a> DeepSeek-AI and Daya Guo and Dejian Yang and Haowei Zhang and Junxiao Song and Ruoyu Zhang and Runxin Xu and Qihao Zhu and Shirong Ma and Peiyi Wang and Xiao Bi and Xiaokang Zhang and Xingkai Yu and Yu Wu and Z. F. Wu and Zhibin Gou and Zhihong Shao and Zhuoshu Li and Ziyi Gao and Aixin Liu and Bing Xue and Bingxuan Wang and Bochao Wu and Bei Feng and Chengda Lu and Chenggang Zhao and Chengqi Deng and Chenyu Zhang and Chong Ruan and Damai Dai and Deli Chen and Dongjie Ji and Erhang Li and Fangyun Lin and Fucong Dai and Fuli Luo and Guangbo Hao and Guanting Chen and Guowei Li and H. Zhang and Han Bao and Hanwei Xu and Haocheng Wang and Honghui Ding and Huajian Xin and Huazuo Gao and Hui Qu and Hui Li and Jianzhong Guo and Jiashi Li and Jiawei Wang and Jingchang Chen and Jingyang Yuan and Junjie Qiu and Junlong Li and J. L. Cai and Jiaqi Ni and Jian Liang and Jin Chen and Kai Dong and Kai Hu and Kaige Gao and Kang Guan and Kexin Huang and Kuai Yu and Lean Wang and Lecong Zhang and Liang Zhao and Litong Wang and Liyue Zhang and Lei Xu and Leyi Xia and Mingchuan Zhang and Minghua Zhang and Minghui Tang and Meng Li and Miaojun Wang and Mingming Li and Ning Tian and Panpan Huang and Peng Zhang and Qiancheng Wang and Qinyu Chen and Qiushi Du and Ruiqi Ge and Ruisong Zhang and Ruizhe Pan and Runji Wang and R. J. Chen and R. L. Jin and Ruyi Chen and Shanghao Lu and Shangyan Zhou and Shanhuang Chen and Shengfeng Ye and Shiyu Wang and Shuiping Yu and Shunfeng Zhou and Shuting Pan and S. S. Li and Shuang Zhou and Shaoqing Wu and Shengfeng Ye and Tao Yun and Tian Pei and Tianyu Sun and T. Wang and Wangding Zeng and Wanjia Zhao and Wen Liu and Wenfeng Liang and Wenjun Gao and Wenqin Yu and Wentao Zhang and W. L. Xiao and Wei An and Xiaodong Liu and Xiaohan Wang and Xiaokang Chen and Xiaotao Nie and Xin Cheng and Xin Liu and Xin Xie and Xingchao Liu and Xinyu Yang and Xinyuan Li and Xuecheng Su and Xuheng Lin and X. Q. Li and Xiangyue Jin and Xiaojin Shen and Xiaosha Chen and Xiaowen Sun and Xiaoxiang Wang and Xinnan Song and Xinyi Zhou and Xianzu Wang and Xinxia Shan and Y. K. Li and Y. Q. Wang and Y. X. Wei and Yang Zhang and Yanhong Xu and Yao Li and Yao Zhao and Yaofeng Sun and Yaohui Wang and Yi Yu and Yichao Zhang and Yifan Shi and Yiliang Xiong and Ying He and Yishi Piao and Yisong Wang and Yixuan Tan and Yiyang Ma and Yiyuan Liu and Yongqiang Guo and Yuan Ou and Yuduan Wang and Yue Gong and Yuheng Zou and Yujia He and Yunfan Xiong and Yuxiang Luo and Yuxiang You and Yuxuan Liu and Yuyang Zhou and Y. X. Zhu and Yanhong Xu and Yanping Huang and Yaohui Li and Yi Zheng and Yuchen Zhu and Yunxian Ma and Ying Tang and Yukun Zha and Yuting Yan and Z. Z. Ren and Zehui Ren and Zhangli Sha and Zhe Fu and Zhean Xu and Zhenda Xie and Zhengyan Zhang and Zhewen Hao and Zhicheng Ma and Zhigang Yan and Zhiyu Wu and Zihui Gu and Zijia Zhu and Zijun Liu and Zilin Li and Ziwei Xie and Ziyang Song and Zizheng Pan and Zhen Huang and Zhipeng Xu and Zhongyu Zhang and Zhen Zhang. **DeepSeek-R1: Incentivizing Reasoning Capability in LLMs via Reinforcement Learning**. arXiv preprint arXiv:2501.12948.
+[Paper](https://arxiv.org/abs/2501.12948)